tuningfolk/SQLite-from-C/README.md

 [C]: lseek returns the resulting offset position of the pointer as measured in bytes from the beginning of the file.

+Things you might want to do with cursors:
+* Create a cursor at the beginning of the table.
+* Create a cursor at end of the table
+* Access the row the cursor is pointing to.
+* Advance the cursor to the next one

 ### SQLite architecture
 ![title](Images/design.gif)